johnzastrow/johnzastrow.github.io/_posts/2011-04-22-run-queries-in-sequence-in-access.md

     - Uncategorized
 ---

-I’ve gotten so used to using “real” databases, that I find myself frustrated when I have to switch back to Microsoft Access.
-But, hey, it’s good for a lot of things.
+I've gotten so used to using "real" databases, that I find myself frustrated when I have to switch back to Microsoft Access.
+But, hey, it's good for a lot of things.

 Annoyingly, if you just want to run some SQL back-to-back, or one after another, you have to call it in VBA.
 So, create a module and do something silly like.

 Sub update\_results()
 DoCmd.SetWarnings False
-DoCmd.OpenQuery “q\_1-4000”
+DoCmd.OpenQuery "q\_1-4000"
-DoCmd.OpenQuery “q\_4001-8000”
+DoCmd.OpenQuery "q\_4001-8000"
-DoCmd.OpenQuery “q\_the\_rest”
+DoCmd.OpenQuery "q\_the\_rest"
 DoCmd.SetWarnings True
 End Sub